openfabr/cdf/README.md

 ![CDF: MODULAR + CUSTOM](./docs/assets/cdf-module_custom.png)

-We envisage a future where application developers (in product engineering) and DevOps engineers (in platform engineering) collaborate by code in a true Infrastructure-as-Code manner.
-There are various IaC runtime, imperative language supports and existing software delivery infrastructure such as code and artefact repositories.
-OpenFABR CDF is the missing piece that makes it happen.
+We envisage a future where application developers (in product engineering) and DevOps/Cloud engineers (in platform engineering) collaborate by code in a true Infrastructure-as-Code manner.
+OpenFABR CDF is the missing piece, the glue, that brings the entire tool chain together from IaC runtimes like CDK, to imperative languages like TypeScript, testing frameworks like Jest, and artefact repositories like NPM.

 ### MODULAR: Reusable, High-level Packages